-Today, I saw a woman who has had multiple capsular contractions.
+Today, I saw a breast augmentation patient in my Denver practice who has had multiple capsular contractions.
 This is a tough problem that only happens to a small percentage of people that undergo breast augmentation.
 But when it does, it’s very frustrating for both the patient and for me.
 I genuinely want every patient I see at my Denver practice to be happy and have no problems.
 But this just isn’t reality.
 Although I feel that I can keep complications to a minimum, capsular contraction is one that I just can not completely control.
 No plastic surgeon can.
 That’s why capsular contraction is one of the most prevalent topics discussed at national and international Plastic Surgery conferences.

 After breast implant placement, the body forms a capsule (scar tissue) around the implant.
 It’s normally very soft and pliable, but in some people it hardens, thickens, and contracts.
 This is called capsular contraction.
 The prevailing theory behind this is based upon bacteria that incite the thickening; however, antibiotics provide no reduction in it’s incidence.
 The standard treatment is to surgically remove the capsule.
 There is no “scraping” involved.
 The scar tissue is meticulously dissected away from the surrounding breast tissue and removed.
 Then, the implant is replaced and generally, the contraction doesn’t redevelop.
 But in some people, it does.
 When someone gets recurrent capsular contraction, the management options are limited.
 In the past, completely removing the implants was the only definitive solution.